AT29/Fraktal-Ihos/README.md

 ## Future plans for this project:
 - analyzing the audio device/microphone sound in real time
 - FFT algorithm
-- Animated GUI
+- animated GUI
-- Other types of fractals
+- other types of fractals
 - 3D fractals
 - 64 or 128 bit floating point precision in shaders
 - machine learning algorithms to create nice visualisations